 They are not recommended for people with temporomandibular joint dysfunction (TMJ), or anyone with nasal polyps, tumors, or severe sinusitis.

-As with nasal dilators, they could work for snorers with simple congestion or narrow nasal passageways, though many people report that nose clips do not stop their snoring.
+As with nasal dilators, nose clips could work for snorers with simple congestion or narrow nasal passageways, though many people report that they do not stop their snoring.

 KKmak magnetic nose clips are designed of BPA-free silicone, can be washed with soap and water, and are reusable.
 They are one-size-fits-all.